Retaining Customers by Making them Psychologically Addicted

 The Psychology of addiction

 Human beings desire some form of predictability in their everyday lives.
 We are curious creatures that get stimulated by suspense.
-We’ll watch a movie for 2 hours because we want to know what happens next and ‘finding out’ is the reward.
+We’ll watch a movie for 2 hours because we want to know what happens next, and ‘finding out’ is the reward which we seek.

 We often seek an understanding of patterns which might lead to rewards.
 Even with just the potential of a reward, without there necessarily being one, our brain can get stimulated and start to obsessively look for answers.
-Clever companies that seek to maximize their customer retention must somehow incorporate this psychological conditioning into the business.
+Clever companies that seek to maximize their customer retention must somehow incorporate this psychological conditioning into their marketing programs.

-In a real life scenario, sport betting is highly addictive because the rewards come on a variable schedule.
+In a real life scenario, sports betting is highly addictive because the rewards come on a variable schedule.
 Today might be my day.
 Or maybe not.
 Well, let’s find out!
-Although one may not win every bet, there is always a potential that ‘some’ bets will be successful.
+Although one may not win every bet, there is always a potential that some bets will be successful.
 And the successful bets could make ten times the money.

-The precise outcome is unpredictable, but the possibility of the reward is what drives humans.
 Casinos are highly addictive because of the possibility of winning.
 Social media is highly addictive because the possibility of seeing an interesting post.
-Our brains get highly stimulated when trying to establish a pattern of the rewards that are expected at some point in the future.
+Our brains get highly stimulated when trying to establish a pattern of the rewards which are expected at some point in the future.